The rate price change has fallen by more than expected

 Will inflation go up or down?

-It’s likely inflation will keep going up – but it won’t be anywhere near to the high rates we’ve seen recently.
-The Bank have said they expect it to rise to 2.5% by the end of the year and be a while before it levels off at the target rate of 2% over the next few years.
+This drop doesn’t mean it’ll keep going down.
+A few months ago, the Bank have said they expect it to rise to 2.5% by the end of the year and be a while before it levels off at the target rate of 2% over the next few years.

 What does it mean for the base rate of interest?

-At the start of the month, the Bank of England cut the base rate to 5%, a sign that by reaching 2%, things were on the mend.
+In September, the Bank of England kept the base rate to 5% (having been cut in August), a sign that by reaching 2%, things were on the mend but

 Do any savings accounts beat inflation?